QUADRUPLE DUTY: Brockway Freshman Caleb Daugherty Has Excelled at Playing Both Soccer and Football This Fall, Will Also Play Basketball and Baseball

 “It’s a blast playing in this offense,” he added.
 “Everyone is involved.
 It’s really fun to play and I’m excited to be a part of the team for the next three years.”

-But there’s things to accomplish this year, too, and Daugherty is excited to be a part of it.
+But there are things to accomplish this year, too, and Daugherty is excited to be a part of it.

 He’s also excited about the strong freshman class he is a part of that he believes can definitely leave a huge mark on Brockway.